Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 The second espiocrat thumbs through some files and says, “Well, we got this Chapman guy.
 We developed him in Beirut and Ft.
 Chaffee under cover of the YMCA.
 We have a number of controls on him, but the strongest one is this friend back in his hometown in Georgia.
 Sheriff’s deputy.
 Handles Intel assignments from time to time.
 He also moonlights for a security company that we ourselves have used on occasion--you know for black bag jobs and such.”

 The two spies look over a number of other case files, before settling on the one marked “Chapman,” and include a couple of others as alternatives.

 Of course, that’s speculation based on a flimsy premise: namely, that we are looking at a Manchurian Candidate scenario.
-Even if we are looking at an MC scenario, I would doubt that it would have happened in the way described by the above scenario.
-At the same time, the scenario outlines the steps necessary for Manchurian candidate scenario to have taken place.
+Even if we are looking at an MC scenario, I would doubt that it would have happened in the way described above.
+At the same time, this scene outlines the steps necessary for the Manchurian Candidate hypothesis to have taken place.
 Orders, implementation, logistics, and so forth.
 Furthermore, if the MC scenario were true, Chapman would have received training, indoctrination and programming without a specific target in mind.

 1973--Through a Freedom of Information Act lawsuit, Lennon gains documentary evidence about the espionage activity against him.